-Whey protein is one of the main groups of proteins found in
+Whey protein is one of the main groups of proteins found in milk.
+It is isolated from a liquid by-product of cheese production - called "whey".

 Commonly used as a protein supplement to promote muscle growth, whey protein contains all of the essential amino acids and also serves as a possible alternative to milk for people who are lactose intolerant.